 Figure 12: Non-circular failure surface in a rock slope composed of several different rock types separated by fault zones.
 The factor of safety for the critical failure surface indicated is 2.42.
-This analysis was performed by means of the program SLIDE5.
+This analysis was performed by means of the program Slide2.

-5 Details available from www.rocscience.com
+&lt;sup>1 Details available from www.rocscience.com

 Numerical modelling of slope deformation behaviour is now a routine activity on many large open pit mines.
-Programs such as FLAC and UDEC6 are generally used for such modelling and these codes do not require any further development to meet the needs of slope modelling.
-Using these codes correctly is not a trivial process and mines embarking on a numerical modelling programme should anticipate a learning process of one to two years, even with expert help from consultants.
-Obtaining realistic input information for these models and interpreting the results produced are the most difficult aspect of numerical modelling in the context of large scale slopes.
+Programs such as FLAC and UDEC are generally used for such modelling and these codes do not require any further development to meet the needs of slope modelling.
+Using these codes correctly is not a trivial process and mines embarking on a numerical modelling programme should anticipate a learning process of at least a year, even with expert help from consultants.
+Obtaining realistic input information for these models and interpreting the results produced are the most difficult aspect of numerical modelling in the context of large-scale slopes.